 Another, slightly less complicated option, is that you simply edit the Titles of a set of products in a particular Product Type or Product Brand, and then measure all of the changes between your Test and Control groups (the other Brand or Product Types you did not edit) to see if a greater variance in change occurred during the testing period.
 You would need to measure the variance in change in both the Control and the Test groups to ensure you're not just seeing a seasonal change.
 Asynchronous testing gets especially difficult of course, since you don't want to choose a time that may have a sale period during (or before) the test that would skew figures and many things can happen during one of the testing periods that would nullify the test.
 That's why you at least keep an eye on variance of change within your Control group, but it's still a little messy.

 A final thing to keep in mind with Product Title testing, is that with Standard Shopping you can identify the specific word phrase you are testing in your titles by analyzing the change in your Search Terms report.
 This is a great way to keep an eye on whether you're appearing more for certain keywords you were previously not appearing for, keywords you have added into your Product Titles.

-This testing analysis comes to a SCREECHING halt when using Smart Shopping Campaigns (SSC) since we can't see search term data in SSC!
-This in itself is a solid argument for the reintroduction of the search term report for SSC campaigns, and hopefully Google hears our cries in that regard.
-Since we don't currently have STR insights with SSC, we are forced to analyze a more holistic rise/fall in things like impressions, impression/click share, clicks, conversions, etc. More bad news: this really gets muddy in analysis since SSC will dynamically rise and fall as the algorithms sees opportunity without warning or explanation.
+This testing analysis comes to a SCREECHING halt when using Performance Max Campaigns (PMax) since we can't see search term data in PMax!
+This in itself is a solid argument for the reintroduction of the search term report for PMax campaigns, and hopefully Google hears our cries in that regard.
+Since we don't currently have STR insights with PMax, we are forced to analyze a more holistic rise/fall in things like impressions, impression/click share, clicks, conversions, etc. More bad news: this really gets muddy in analysis since PMax will dynamically rise and fall as the algorithms sees opportunity without warning or explanation.